 Anne: So this is my goal: everyone get the books and a Porn Kills Love tshirt and wear it on Christmas!
 Let’s start a revolution!
 We’re going to take back Christmas!

 So Kristen, besides your books, what other resources have you created to help parents?

 How To Help Protect Children In Your Community From Pornography

 Kristen: we have lots on our website protectyoungminds.org.
 We have three free guides.
 One is a quick start guide to begin giving people an overall foundation of information.
 We then have the smart parents’ guide which is for those whose children have already seen pornography or for proactive parents who want to prepare for the eventuality; it helps parents face this without shame and freaking out; it helps them to know what questions to ask their child.
 It is very helpful in this regard.

 Then we have a kit for people who want to take this to their community.
 We have an outline of a presentation to do your own presentation in your community or school or church.
 We are trying to help everyone in every situation, all parents who want to help their children.
 Whenever we do a blog, we usually have some kind of free download, whether it’s a series of questions or conversation starters, questions to ask a school administrator or a principle about how safe the school is; what have they done to protect kids from porn exposure; have they trained kids about what to do if they see pornography on the school computer or school grounds?

-Anne: So for our listeners who are interested in getting more assistance, Coach Gaelyn does individual sessions with women about how they can Protect & Heal My Children?
+Anne: So for our listeners who are interested in getting more assistance, try our individual sessions called Protecting My Children.